 5 Tips for Engagement Sessions

 When I was driving home after the engagement session wrapped up, I wondered why she would apologize to me about her nails not being done.
 And then I realized that I had never clued her in about taking close up shots of the ring on her finger.
-Well, that was a communication fail on my part.
-And I made her feel bad about something she didn’t even know to do!
+Well, that was a communication fail 100% all on me.
+I made her feel that she needed to apologize for something she didn’t even know to do!

-2. If you’re getting your hair and makeup professionally done on your wedding day, I highly recommend doing your makeup or hair trial the day we’ve scheduled our photos (if possible).
-That way you can see what your makeup looks like in photographs, and you have professionally styled hair that will hold up well during the session.
+If you’re getting your hair and makeup professionally done on your wedding day, I highly recommend doing your makeup or hair trial the day we’ve scheduled our photos (if possible) or just asking them to do it for the session in addition to the wedding day.
+This is a great opportunity for you to see what your makeup looks like in photographs, and have well-styled hair that will hold up during the session.

-3. When I launched my website and got my own photos taken, I was agonizing over what to wear, and now I have an even greater understanding of picking out your outfits for your engagement session.
-But here’s the rule of thumb I used and have seen in others: if it makes me feel beautiful, then that beauty will come through and I will photograph beautiful (not grammatically correct, but you get the picture)!
-How you feel wearing something plays a HUGE part in how you photograph.
-So, wear that dress that makes you feel like a million bucks or your well-loved leather boots.
+Not too long ago, my husband and I got some anniversary photos taken.
+I was agonizing over what to wear and spent many hours scouring asos and Rent the Runway and now I have an even greater understanding of picking out your outfits for your engagement session.
+But here’s a great rule of thumb I used and have seen in others: if it makes me feel beautiful, then that beauty will come through and I will photograph beautiful (not grammatically correct, but you get the picture)!
+How you feel wearing something plays a HUGE part in how you photograph and the emotions that you have as you look at the photos for years to come.

-4. Like I mentioned, above, if you like to get your nails done, then before the engagement session is a great time!
-A good file and a swash of clear polish alone can do wonders and make your ring pop even more.
+Like I mentioned, above, if you like to get your nails done, then before your engagement session is a great time!
+A good file and a swash of clear polish alone can do wonders and make your beautiful ring pop even more.

-5. Finally, in fact this might be the most important of them all, arriving on time for the session is key!
+Finally, in fact this might be the most important of them all, arriving on time for the session is key!
 Since I prefer to shoot engagement sessions in natural light, we are limited by the sun.
-So, if we lose 15 minutes at the beginning of the shoot, we lose 15 minutes of shooting with the sun.
-And I want you to have all the time we’d planned in order to relax and enjoy your engagement session without rushing against the sun.
+So, if we lose 15 minutes at the beginning of the shoot, we lose 15 minutes of shooting with the sun and you can’t exactly make-up that time.
+I want to make sure you’re able to relax, enjoy your engagement session, and get all the time we’d planned for without rushing against the sun.